 As mentioned earlier, in 2002, the EPO submitted an analytical paper to the UK Commission on Intellectual Property Rights, entitled Current Situation of Regional Organisations in the IPR Field and Future Challenges, on the institutional capacities of regional IP organisations in developing countries with which the EPO has been working for a number of years (Karachalios, 2002).
-The paper includes some initial analysis of the scope, coverage and future challenges for the EPO's technical ten years.
-This document is a welcome and useful assistance programmes, covering a period of more than contribution to the literature and reflects a new interest by the EPO's International Directorate in some of the strategic future issues for IP technical assistance for developing countries and transition economies.
+The paper includes some initial analysis of the scope, coverage and future challenges for the EPO's technical contribution to the literature and reflects a new interest by the EPO's International Directorate in some of the strategic future issues for IP technical assistance for developing countries and transition economies.